unibz-core/security-archimate/docs/Terminology.md

      A Control Event (or Protection Event) is an event that prevents, directly or indirectly, Threat Events or Loss Events of a certain type.

-In ArchiMate, A *Control Event* is an event that must realize «ControlObjective», and negatively influences the «Likelihood» associated with «ThreatEvent» or «Loss Event». *Control Events* are manifestations of *Control Capabilities* which they are associated with.
+In ArchiMate, a *Control Event* is represented by an event that must realize «ControlObjective», and negatively influences the «Likelihood» associated with «ThreatEvent» or «Loss Event». *Control Events* are manifestations of *Control Capabilities* which they are associated with.

+**Examples:** YYYY.

 <!-- TOC --><a name="control-measure"></a>
 ### 3. Control Measure

-    Definition...
+    In a risk analysis process, a Control Measure is a specification of an action or set of actions that have to be performed or that should be implemented as part of the control, treatment, and mitigation of a particular risk.

+In ArchiMate, a *Control Measure* is represented by a *Requirement* with the stereotype «ControlMeasure».

 <!-- TOC --><a name="control-objective"></a>
 ### 4. Control Objective